bluenote-1577/plume/README.md

 ### What does plume do?

 Plume is a fast, lightweight pseudoaligner for **calculating coverages/abundances** for metagenomic reads against **genomes/contigs**.
+Plume is similar to [kallisto](https://github.com/pachterlab/kallisto) or [salmon](https://github.com/COMBINE-lab/salmon) in spirit, but instead of quantifying transcripts from RNA-seq, it quantifies/calculates coverage for metagenomics.

 The inputs/outputs of plume are similar to [CoverM](https://github.com/wwood/CoverM), but plume is a new algorithm written from scratch.

-### Why plume?

-Plume is similar to [kallisto](https://github.com/pachterlab/kallisto) or [salmon](https://github.com/COMBINE-lab/salmon) in spirit, but instead of quantifying transcripts from RNA-seq, it quantifies/calculates coverage for metagenomics.
-It offers a few engineering and methodological innovations that make it suitable for metagenomics:

-1. Faster all-to-all coverage calculation
-2. Long-read aware pseudoalignment
-3. Optimized parameters for metagenomics

 #### Performance - speed

 * CoverM (with minimap2) took about **10 minutes (with 4 threads)** to quantify a metagenome against 180 genomes.
 * Plume took **2 minutes to index, but 20 seconds (with 4 threads)** to quantify the same metagenome.

 I estimate that plume ranges from 1-5x faster (one-to-one coverage calculation) to 10x faster (all-to-all) than minimap2 for coverage calculation; it will depend on how much mapping vs indexing you need.
-Performance will also change as I optimize/tweak.
+The performance will also change as I optimize/tweak.

 #### Performance - accuracy

-More results incoming.
-Preliminary visual results seems to show that it's comparable.
-I get similar results for binning human gut metagenomes.
+The coverage is pretty concordant with CoverM (using minimap2) on genomes/contigs.
+I quickly tested plume for metagenomic binning coverage; the results were worse than BWA but passable.

 ## Quick start